 This year is all about living intentionally for me.
 I want to be able to look back at 2012 and know that I was living life to the fullest, not holding back, and being fully engaged with my family.
 I decided to start this journey by working through the book Organized Simplicity.
-I hope you will join me!
+Will you join me?

 I have been re-reading Organized Simplicity.
 It is the second time I have read it.
 The first time was when it came out back in November 2010.
 Around that time I had an infant and toddler, stuffed 2500sf of stuff into our 950sf first floor so we could rent the rest of the house to a family of 5 (including another infant), and had my husband attempting to work from home.
 Let’s just say life was slightly overwhelming!

 This is where the family mission statement comes in.
 How can we define our purpose as a family?
 How do we know what is really important to us?
-It is very easy for me to get caught up in how everyone else feels before attending to my own needs.
+Do you consider everyone else before you consider yourself?
+That is something I struggle with.
 I have seen that continuing on that path is not good for me, emotionally or with regards to my nuclear family.
 Unfortunately, I am still concerned with being perceived as selfish, such is life though.
 And I know now that I need to take my own life seriously 🙂

 I think that a family mission statement will help in decision making.
 It will help with deciding which goals are actually important, and which goals are really not going to help us in the long run.
-It will help to show us what should be included in our life, and what should be far far away.
+Showing us what should be included in our life, and what should be far far away.
 It will help us build relationships with others.
 In short, it will allow our family to pursue our dreams, no matter how outlandish they may sound to everyone around us.